- What is the Special Milk Program?

 juvenile halls, orphanages), nursery schools, child care centers,

 An exception is made for those private nonprofit schools that participate in the above-mentioned child nutrition programs, but have split-session kindergarten programs that do not have access to the child nutrition program.
 In this situation, the private nonprofit school may participate in the Special Milk Program, and milk served in the split-session kindergarten program may be claimed for reimbursement.

-Nutritionists and program staff from the California Department of Education are available to provide free technical assistance and guidance on how to operate a National School Lunch Program.
+Nutritionists and program staff from the CDE are available to provide free technical assistance and guidance on how to operate a National School Lunch Program.
 Assistance is available on such topics as record keeping, reporting, and clarifying federal and state regulations.

 Please see the county list of School Nutrition Programs (SNP) specialists in the Download Forms section of the Child Nutrition Information and Payment System (CNIPS).
-You may also contact the SNP Unit Secretary by phone at 916-322-1450.
+You may also contact the SNP Unit Secretary by phone at 916-322-1450 or 800-952-5609.